DistCompiler/pgo/README.md

 - syntax highlighting modes for Visual Studio Code and pygments, available in the `syntax/` folder.

 You can read more about the research aspects of our work in our [ASPLOS'23 paper](https://doi.org/10.1145/3575693.3575695), a copy of which is [included in this repository](doc/papers/asplosb23main-p12-p-e73de3693c-62943-final.pdf).
+Our evaluation of PGo distinguished artifact award at that conference 🏆.

 We also have a couple of videos you can watch:
 - [PGo TLA+ conference talk, September 2022](https://www.youtube.com/watch?v=XHqd60ZeUBo)